RECALL OF METFORMIN EXTENDED RELEASE

 - eating a poor diet

-Metformin is an oral medication that helps manage the effects of type 2 diabetes.
+Metformin is an oral medication that healthcare professionals often prescribe to help treat T2DM.
+Metformin can help to control the amount of sugar in the blood.
 In people with prediabetes, the drug can also help prevent or delay the onset of the condition.
-Doctors prescribe metformin to nearly 120 million people worldwide.
+However, metformin may not be suitable for everyone and can cause side effects, such as digestive problems.

 - making the body’s cells more sensitive to insulin